Mooncraft-Games/GamemodeSumoX/README.md

 |`min_powerup_spawn_time` |Integer |20            |The minimum amount of seconds between powerup respawns.     |
 |`var_powerup_spawn_time` |Integer |20            |The amount of seconds the powerup respawn time can vary by. |
 |`base_game_speed`        |Float   |1.0           |A multiplier that changes how quick a player can move.      |

+### Panic Mode + Other components
+Panic Mode is an event that triggers within the last third of a sumo game (Last 60 seconds if using default timer value) in order to make the difficulty harder.
+As it progresses, it gradually increases the knockback recieved by all players by 1.02x every second.
+This leads to eliminations being dealt in 1 hit by the end of the game!

+Furthermore, there are constants for unimplemented anti-cheese measures such as:
+ - **Tripping:** Players take random knockback after a while if they're not hitting other people.
+ - **Fragile:** Players will take more KB if they run, thus increasing their timer is discouraged.

+These concepts were omitted from the final game as they were a bit to aggressive and proceeded by the current Panic Mode event.
+In the case that people find that players are dragging out game timers, it may be an idea to try implementing these measures as a last resort.
+Feel free to make a pull request if so.